catnys/ProjectEuler/Problem-021/README.md

 To solve the problem, you can use a programming language of your choice and create a script or program.
 Iterate through numbers less than N and check for amicable pairs using the definition provided.

-Feel free to contribute your solution or discuss the problem in the Project Euler forums.
+Feel free to contribute your solution or discuss the problem in the Project Euler issues tab.

-Happy coding!